axelerant/mdtt/README.md

 Basically you follow these steps:

 1. Specify test specifications
-1. Specify test definitions
+2. Specify test definitions
+3. _Optionally_, specify transform plugins
-1. Run the tests
+4. Run the tests

+You can find the basic template for the tool usage [here](https://github.com/axelerant/mdtt-usage).

 ### Test specification